novara754/snake/README.md

 ## Bugs

- - Snake can simply run of the screen
  - Snake can collide with itself with no repurcussions
+ - Making the console window smaller will lead to things happening off-screen

 ## License